 On behalf of the Petipa Marathon team, we would like to formally invite you to participate in the two-weeks Petipa Summer Program, the classical ballet intensive, that will be taking place on July 6-17, 2020 and will be held in the BALLET STUDIOS, César Franck 52, 1050 Brussels, Belgium.

 The Petipa Marathon Summer Program is designed for advanced students 15+ and young dancers 21-.

 We believe it to be a wonderful opportunity to explore, enjoy and work on the art of Marius Petipa, the father of classical ballet, using extracts from some of his legendary works.
 The secrets of classical ballet are hidden in the details.
-These details will be shared with you by best teachers and coaches from the Mariinsky Theatre – Petipa’s home theatre, where he worked and created more than 70 different ballets and dances throughout his 60 years in Saint Petersburg, Russia and by the International team of ballet coaches.
+These details will be shared with you by the best teachers from the Mariinsky Theatre – Petipa’s home theatre, where he worked and created more than 70 different ballets and dances throughout his 60 years in Saint Petersburg, Russia and by the International team of ballet coaches.

 The legacy of Marius Petipa is not only embodied in the repertoire that has been passed on to us by his dancers, who later became the teachers of the Imperial (Vaganova) ballet school and the Mariinsky and Bolshoi Theatres.
 In our days, delving into various archive materials and, foremost, into the choreographic notations from the collection of N.G.
 Sergeyev, allow the researchers to get a more accurate insight into Petipa’s choreographic works.
 Today, the reconstructions based on the documents are highly demanded across the theatres worldwide.
 Yet again, they are opening to the audience the world of long-forgotten performances and are giving back the historical identity to inherited masterpieces.
 There are many ways of approaching the interpretation and deciphering of the notations, as there are edges of a prism, serving to reveal to us the various sides of classical ballet.
 The study of such reconstructions in practice presents us with a priceless opportunity to let the choreography of the great masters of the past pass through our very own bodies.